Did you get a Summons to Jury Service in the Mail?

 I am a student and have received a jury summons to report for jury duty during the school year.
 Does that disqualify me from jury service?

-Not necessarily.
-It depends upon where you permanently reside (determined by the address on your driver's license) and which Iowa county summoned you to serve as a juror:
+It depends upon where you have physically resided in the last 60 days and which Iowa County summoned you to serve as a juror.

 If you are a student, you can request that your jury service be postponed to a later date (i.e., during a school break).
 You may request a postponement online (opens new window), or by calling the contact number listed on your summons.